LeeHounshell/BatBot/README.md

 ## The app connected screen:

 The large oval bat image functions as a virtual joystick.
 If you press it, a blue circle appears under your finger, and a larger circular boundry area also displays.
 The finger tracking image moves as you move your finger, within boundry limits.
-The log display shows joystick movement and clicks.
+The log area shows the last 7 lines or so of log data from the Jetson Nano.
+Log data includes voice commands, status, state, joystick movement, clicks and more.
+Displayed data currently scrolls offscreen as new log data arrives.

 ![screen](../master/screens/BatBot_connected.jpg)

 ## An example voice command and response:

 Here the command 'Show sensor values' was spoken.
-The recognized spoken text appears above the logs section, in white bold text.
+The recognized spoken text appears under the joystick and above the logs section, in white bold text.
 That text also acts as a 'repeat' button, so just click it to repeat your last voice command.
-You can see results of voice command execution in the log section.
+You can see results of voice command execution in the log section and in the robot's behavior.

 ![screen](../master/screens/BatBot_voice_command.jpg)